-Ernst was booked into the Lafourche Parish Detention Center.
-He was charged with Third Degree Rape.
-His bond is set at $200,000.
+Richard was booked into the Lafourche Parish Detention Center in Thibodaux.
+He was charged with two counts of Simple Burglary and Illegal Possession of Stolen Things.
+His bond is set at $25,000.

-Anyone with any other information on this case is asked to submit a tip anonymously through Crime Stoppers Bayou Region by phone at 1-800-743-7433 or online at www.crimestoppersbr.org.
+Anyone who can identify the suspects, or anyone who may have any other information on this case, is asked to submit a tip anonymously through Crime Stoppers Bayou Region by phone at 1-800-743-7433 or online at www.crimestoppersbr.org.
 Tips can also be submitted using the P3 Tips app on your mobile device.
 Tipsters could be eligible for a reward of up to $1,000 in cash if the information leads to an arrest.

-As an alternative to the two-day course, a Home Study Course is available online through the Louisiana Department of Wildlife and Fisheries website.
+As an alternative to the traditional two-day classroom course, a Home Study Course is available online through the Louisiana Department of Wildlife and Fisheries website.
 Those who complete the home study course MUST take their completion voucher to a “Field Day” to complete their hunter education.
-The next Field Day will be offered on Wednesday, September 26, 2018, from 4:30 p.m. to 9:30 p.m. at the LPSO Shooting Range.
 Entry to the Field Day will be denied unless the completed forms are presented.
 There will be a written test required to complete the Field Day.
 Class size is limited.
 Advance registration is required.
 CLICK HERE to register for the Field Day.

-Firearms and ammunition should NOT be brought to any of the courses, but snacks are permitted.
+Firearms and ammunition should NOT be brought to this course, but snacks are permitted.
 For more information, or for assistance with online registration, call the LPSO Training Academy at (985) 387-4480 weekdays from 8 a.m. to 5 p.m., or email Lieutenant Nolan Smith at firstname.lastname@example.org.